ME369P-396P-ApplicationProgramming/Final-Project---Tinder-for-Cars/README.md

 # Final-Project---Tinder-for-Cars

 This will create a web application that will display cars in surrounding areas that can be 'liked' based on some preset parameters.
+Here is a link for our product presentation, that goes through the most important concepts of this project: https://docs.google.com/presentation/d/1kLDLlC_wndEY2eSFbvtL4KMPevXhRjZ9/edit#slide=id.p1

 # About the GitHub